Justaus3r/ceg/README.rst

     $ ceg -g gistid1 gistid2 gistid3

+**Note**: Only works for authenticated users, for now, and is planned to change for the next releases.

 Deleting a gist
 ~~~~~~~~~~~~~~~
 You can delete multiple gists by simpling passing their ``gist-id``.